raspberrypilearning/getting-started-with-picamera/en/step_7.md

     camera.stop_preview()
     ```

-- Run the code; it will record 5 seconds of video and then close the preview.
+- Run the code.

+Your Raspberry Pi should open a preview, record 5 seconds of video, and then close the preview.